 Fred Cohen, M.D., D.Phil., Partner and Managing Director

-Geoff Duyk, M.D., Ph.D., Partner and Managing Director
+Heath Lukatch, Ph.D., Partner and Managing Director

-Eran Nadav, Ph.D., Managing Director
+Eran Nadav, Ph.D., Partner and Managing Director

 Prior to TPG, Dr. Nadav served as Business Development Director at Eisai, where he evaluated and negotiated notable licensing and acquisition deals.
-Prior to this, Dr. Nadav worked for the Israeli office of JJDC, the venture capital subsidiary of Johnson & Johnson, where he analyzed and executed investments in innovative technologies, medical devices and biopharmaceuticals.
-Previously, Dr. Nadav worked for Neurim Pharmaceuticals Ltd., supporting the clinical development of Circadin®.
-Before his professional career and academic studies, Dr. Nadav served in the Israel Defense Forces for three years.
-Dr. Nadav holds a B.S. magna cum laude, M.S. magna cum laude and Ph.D. in biochemistry, as well as an MBA from Tel Aviv University.
+Prior to this he worked for the Israeli office of JJDC, the venture capital subsidiary of Johnson & Johnson, where he analyzed and executed investments in innovative technologies and biopharmaceuticals.
+Previously, Dr. Nadav worked for Neurim Pharmaceuticals Ltd. supporting the clinical development of Circadin®.
+He holds a Ph.D. in biochemistry, M.Sc. magna cum laude, B.Sc. magna cum laude, and MBA - all from Tel Aviv University.

-Heather Preston, M.D., Managing Director
+Heather Preston, M.D., Partner and Managing Director

-Cayce Denton, Associate
+Cayce Denton, Vice President